 Scrap your typical beach bum break; beachside holidays are so last year.
 Instead, put your pedal to metal to the Aussie outback for your next school holidays.

-Here’re six things that will get the kids bragging at show and tell when class gets back into swing in the new year.
+Here’re six things that will get the kids bragging at show and tell when class gets back into swing.

 1. Dinosaurs, dinosaurs, dinosaurs